 2012

-- Board of Directors approved a $650,000 project for new outdoor pools for the Freehold Y and Camp Topanemus; both pools were over fifty (50) years old
+• Board of Directors approves a $650,000 project for new outdoor pools for the Freehold Y and Camp Topanemus; both pools were over fifty (50) years old

-- Superstorm Sandy slams the state and coastline.
+• Superstorm Sandy slams the state and coastline.
 The Y welcomes families for a warm place to gather.
 Volunteers collect and distribute relief items for storm victims.
-The YMCA of Western Monmouth County hosts a community dinner at the Old Bridge Y
+The YMCA of Western Monmouth County hosts a community dinner at the Old Bridge Y and The Community YMCA offers cleanup assistance in the community.

 2013